 We have outlined the code of ethics by which our accredited polygraph examiners have to abide by for the purpose of emphasising our disciplined core operating framework and permitting the client to understand and have confidence in the ability, professionalism and integrity of personnel conducting tests as part of Lie Detector Test UK Services Ltd.

-Our code of conduct is in line with practises required by both the American and British Polygraph Association.
-Basic pre-requisites of working in the United Kingdom with the capability to conduct an accurate and professional lie detector test are as follows as these are also part of our recruitment process.
+Our code of conduct is the basic pre-requisites of working in the United Kingdom with the capability to conduct an accurate and professional lie detector test are as follows as these are also part of our recruitment process.